PostHog/posthog.com/contents/product-engineers/multivariate-testing.md

 ### 1. It saves you time

-Testing multiple combinations at the same time means you don't have to wait for many consecutive tests to finish.
-If you ran each variant as an A/B test, you'd have to wait for each test to finish before starting the next one.
+Running multiple A/B tests at the same risks them interfering with each other.
+As a result, you usually need to wait for each test to finish before starting the next one.

+Multivariate tests enable you to test multiple combinations at the same time, meaning you don't have to wait for many consecutive tests to finish.

-### 2. It uncovers interactions between variables
+### 2. It reveals how different elements interact with each other

 Multivariate testing is not just about looking at which variant is the best; it's about understanding the weight each factor had in that success.
 This provides insights into understanding your holistic user experience.